Building this site means making a lot of small, invisible decisions. Lets make them visible.

-That might sound silly, but Brick Insights is a very personal project.
-Little things like page views are small in isolation, but in aggregation, they help us learn and validate if we're moving in the right direction.
+All of these things are small.
+It might sound silly, but Brick Insights is a very personal project.
+Little things like page views are small in isolation, but in aggregation, they help me learn and validate if I'm moving in the right direction with this site.

 No, they're not.
-Sites like Rebrickable and The Brother's Brick that doesn't issue a score are not used when calculating the rating.
+Sites like Rebrickable and The Brother's Brick that doesn't issue a score are not used when calculating the rating - only explicit scores are.

 It's an indication of how good they are, statistically speaking.
 Here's our article on statistical distribution in the LEGO world.